 key word here.

-When I started approaching the fine arts color work in the early '80s, [after more than 10 years perfecting black and white
+approaching the fine arts color work in the early '80s, I didn't create

 Seewald's images communicate in a quiet, lyrical way.
 Speaking to the photographer, one

 feels that this is an individual so in love with his art, so in love with the world, that

 he'll work for as long as he's able to see, as long as his legs and arms will carry him.

 Adversity does not stop Seewald.
 If anything, it fuels him, and we're fortunate to be able

 Reprinted with permission, Photographers Forum magazine, Nov.
 '93 issue.
 Some